carlosas/phpat/docs/getting-started.md

 ### Configuration

-You will need to register your test classes in your PHPStan configuration:
+You will need to register your test classes in your PHPStan configuration.
+You can also pass constructor arguments when registering a test class.

 ```neon
 # phpstan.neon
 services: